 Physical and social isolation, the disruption of daily routines, financial stress, food insecurity, and numerous other potential triggers for stress response have all been intensified due to this pandemic.
-The uncertain environment is likely to increase the frequency and/or severity of mental health problems, and there is likely to be a surge in patients experiencing mental health and/or substance use disorder during the pandemic and in its aftermath [104].
+The uncertain environment is likely to increase the frequency and/or severity of mental health problems, and as stated, the problems are ongoing in the aftermath of the pandemic [105].
 Managing the impact of COVID-19 will require a coordinated effort from the entire healthcare system, not just from mental healthcare providers.
-Critical steps include identifying patients with existing illness who present in acute crisis, identifying new cases of mental illness in people not previously diagnosed, and providing support for those who do not meet diagnostic criteria but who do need help [103].
-As stated, growing evidence suggests remote, Internetbased services can provide effective treatment for PTSD and other common psychologic problems, especially when supported by low-level clinical care [94; 95; 96].
-Due to COVID-19 social distancing guidelines, Internet-based and telehealth services are becoming more commonly used and accepted among providers, physicians, and patients [103].
+Critical steps include identifying patients with existing illness who present in acute crisis, identifying new cases of mental illness in people not previously diagnosed, and providing support for those who do not meet diagnostic criteria but who do need help [104].
+As stated, growing evidence suggests remote, Internetbased services can provide effective treatment for PTSD and other common psychological problems, especially when supported by low-level clinical care [95; 96; 97].
+Due to COVID-19 social distancing guidelines, Internet-based and telehealth services are becoming more commonly used and accepted among providers, physicians, and patients [104].